JoaoFabioPSantos/assignments-computerScience/README.md

 # Assignments Paradigms

-This repository has the objective to store assingments and codes for the paradigms class.
+This repository has the objective to store assignments and codes for the paradigms class.

 ## Projects List: